dileepnandanam/dileepnandanam.github.io/_posts/2020-11-18-a-library-app-using-stimulus-reflex.markdown

 Here `data: {reflex: 'click->Admin::BooksReflex#new'}` specifies which reflex action should be called on which event.
 Event is `click` and reflex action is `new` from `Admin::BookReflex`.
 We have .new-book-form-container which can hold a form. so we can execute
 `morph '.new-book-form-container', render(partial: 'admin/books/new', locals: {book: Book.new})`
-Now `.new-book-form-container` will be rendered with `admin/books/new`
+Now `.new-book-form-container` will be rendered with `admin/books/new` Here is the reflex action
+{% highlight ruby %}
+class Admin::BooksReflex < ApplicationReflex
+  delegate :current_user, to: :connection delegate :render, to: ApplicationController

+  def new
+    book = Book.new
+    morph '.new-book-form-container', render(partial: 'admin/books/new', locals: {book: book}) end end
+{% endhighlight %}
+And we have the partial
 {% highlight haml %}
 #app.views/admin/books/new
 = form_for([:admin, book], data: {reflex: 'submit->Admin::Books#create'}, html: {class: 'bg-white shadow-md rounded px-8 pt-6 pb-8 mb-4 max-w-sm mt-4'}) do |f|